-- Majority of the cyclones originate in the Bay of Bengal and influence the weather conditions during the south-west monsoon season (low-intensity cyclones).
+- The majority of the cyclones originate in the Bay of Bengal and influence the weather conditions during the southwest monsoon season (low-intensity cyclones).

 - The western disturbances originate over the Mediterranean Sea and travel eastward under the influence of westerly jet stream.

-- They influence the winter weather conditions over most of Northern-plains and Western Himalayan region.
+- They influence the winter weather conditions over most of the Northern-plains and Western Himalayan region.